SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Introduction

 Today's practices to avoid ERC violations are on three fronts.
-First, program-analysis tools have been developed to automatically verify certain criteria of smart contracts~\cite{slither-erc,erc20-verifier,ZepScope,VerX,ERCx}.
-These tools are limited by the types of verifications they can perform, and often fail to validate many complex ERC requirements like the rule violated in Figure~\ref{fig:20-high}.
-A fundamental reason is that many ERC rules involve semantic information (\eg, caller privileges) and require customization for individual contracts (\eg, configuring where caller privileges are stored)---a process that is time-consuming if not unfeasible.
-Second, there are several auditing services provided by security experts~\cite{certik,revoluzion,pixelplex,blockhunters, immunebytes, antier,humanaudited}.
-Although auditing services are more thorough and comprehensive than program-analysis tools, they are often costly and involve lengthy processing time, likely involving manual efforts behind the scenes.
-Third, there have been some primitive proposals to rely exclusively on large language models (LLMs) to check smart contracts for ERC compliance~\cite{GPT-RyanHarvey,GPT-MichaelDNorman}.
-Unfortunately, these techniques suffer from LLMs’ hallucinations and have high false positives and false negatives, as shown in our experiments.
+First, existing program-analysis tools can automatically verify certain smart contract criteria~\cite{slither-erc,erc20-verifier,ZepScope,VerX,ERCx,yang2023definition,liu2022finding, chen2019tokenscope, liu2022invcon,li2020securing}.
+However, their scope is limited, and they often struggle with complex ERC requirements.
+For example, none can detect the rule violation in Figure~\ref{fig:721-high} without expert-crafted validation rules.
+This limitation arises because many ERC rules involve semantic information (\eg, caller privileges) that is difficult to infer automatically, and some require contract-specific customization (\eg, locating where caller privileges are stored), a process often time-consuming or even infeasible.
+Second, security experts offer auditing services~\cite{certik,revoluzion,pixelplex,blockhunters, immunebytes, antier,humanaudited}, providing more thorough validation than program-analysis tools.
+However, these services are costly and time-consuming, requiring significant manual effort.
+Third, some approaches rely solely on large language models (LLMs) to verify ERC compliance~\cite{GPT-RyanHarvey,GPT-MichaelDNorman}.
+However, these methods are prone to LLMs' hallucinations, often resulting in many false positives and false negatives.